ToastedNub/TechToolbox/AI Upscaler Notice.md

  - All of these were tested on a 1080p video
  - All of these were tested using the "RealESRGAN_xplus" model, any x4 model will use a lot more VRAM than what is listed here
  - All of these are not 100% accurate, they might be slightly different depending on your specs, and how intense the frames you are upscaling are
- - These all use the Default settings and commands with 1 worker
+ - These all use the Default settings and commands with 1 worker, more commands/workers will use more VRAM
  - GB is for how much VRAM each will use (on top of what your system uses on its own)
 # x2plus models
  - 32:2 GB